jpartain89/Software-Install-Guides/docs/ubuntu-specific/renaming-network-devices.rst

   SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="aa:bb:cc:dd:ee:ff", NAME="eth0"

-Then, the best way to make it appear is to just restart your machine.
+Then, the best way to make it appear is to simply restart your machine.